-I felt like it was time to get serious about a little self-nourishment, inside and out.
-My husband and I were invited by Carnival to experience their Carnival Splendor cruise along the Mexican Riviera, with destinations I had never visited including Cabo and Mazatlan – as well as Puerto Vallarta, my favorite Mexico vacation spot.
+My husband and I were invited to experience the Carnival Splendor cruise along the Mexican Riviera – Cabo, Mazatlan and Puerto Vallarta, my favorite Mexico vacation spot.
 I’ve done my share of cruises but I thought being held captive (albeit a willing one) at sea for seven days, seemed like the perfect opportunity to escape, unplug and reset my mind and body.
 Here’s what to know about staying healthy on a cruise:

 I’m a yoga junky but don’t get to the studio nearly as often as I’d like.
 Those pesky things like household chores and client meetings seem to always get in the way.
 I generally put on my yoga gear first thing in the morning and too often, I find myself still in it at 5pm, without so much as one down dog.
 But now that I was at sea for a week, I had no excuse.
 As hard as it was, I rolled out of the my comfy rocking cradle every morning to attend the scheduled yoga and pilates classes.
 It energized and motivated me for the rest of the day.